 - All Belgium residents over the age of 12 are required to carry their identity cards with them at all times.
 If you are asked to produce your card and cannot do so, you can be placed under administrative arrest for up to 12 hours.

 Expat Info Desk currently has a city guide available for living in Brussels.
 This exhaustive guide contains everything you need to know about relocating to this Belgian city and will assist you to:

 - relocate efficiently and effectively with minimum stress.

-Unlike a book, the guides are regularly reviewed and updated in order to ensure that the information is accurate and reliable and because the guides are written by real expats who live and work in Brussels, you can be assured that you are accessing the information that you need as written by people who really are in the know.
+Unlike a book, the guides are regularly reviewed and updated to ensure that the information is accurate and reliable.
+Because the guides are written by real expats who live and work in Brussels, you can be assured that you are accessing the information you need as written by people who really are in the know.